pavankat/medium-node-express-mongo-app/README.md

 ### COMMANDS I USED WHEN STARTING THE APP

+when starting the app for the first time:
-in a new tab:
+	- in a new tab in terminal where your code is located:
 		`mkdir data`

 		`mongod --dbpath /Users/pavankatepalli/Desktop/git/medium-node-express-mongo-app/data`

 in a new tab I can make a fried chicken spot initially doing this:
 	`mongo`